e271828e/Flight.jl/docs/notes/design/framework_spec.md

-stall as a stale §12.7 heartbeat (liveness timestamps ride *inside* the handle primitives, so the framework observes activity without owning the loop). **`should_close` dissolves**: a window ✕ or peer EOT is the loop body returning; the wrapper's exit path releases claims, detaches and consults `should_abort` — §12.9(6) is now literally "the task body returned."
+stall as a stale §12.7 heartbeat (liveness timestamps ride *inside* the handle primitives, so the framework observes activity without owning the loop). **`should_close` dissolves**: a window ✕ or peer EOT is the loop body returning; the wrapper's exit path releases the device's OS resources, marks it dead for the heartbeat and consults `should_abort` — claims and roster entry persist to run end (§12.3's freeze) — §12.9(6) is now literally "the task body returned."
 The GUI implements the same contract; the framework calls its `loop` inline on the calling task instead of spawning (§12.1's pinning, unchanged).